Some results on regularity and monotonicity of the speed for excited random walk in low dimensions

-with \item For $d=3$ then \end{itemize} \end{thm} R. van der Hofstad and M. Holmes proved in \cite{vdHH10} that the speed of ERW $v$ is strictly increasing in $\be$ for $d\ge 9$ and is increasing in a neibourhood of $0$ for $d=8$ relying on the lace expansion technique.
+with \item For $d=3$ then \end{itemize} \end{thm} R. van der Hofstad and M. Holmes proved in \cite{vdHH10} that the speed of $1$-ERW $v$ is strictly increasing in $\be$ for $d\ge 9$ and is increasing in a neighborhood of $0$ for $d=8$ relying on the lace expansion technique.
+This technique is also used to prove the monotonicity for random walk in partially random environment ($m=+\infty$), see \cite{HSu12}.
 Using the same expansion technique, it is shown in \cite{Hol12}, Th. $2.3$ that the speed is in an appropriate sense continuous in the drift parameter $\be$ if $d\geq 6$ and even differentiable if $d\geq 8.$ In our paper, we prove that the speed is infinitely differentiable on $(0,1)$ for all $d\geq 2$ using renewal times and Girsanov's transform.
 We are also interested in the derivative at the critical point $\be=0$.
-When the derivative at $0$ is positive and is continuous at $0$ then the velocity is monotonic in a neighbourhood of $0$.
-The existence of the derivative at $0$ of the speed of a random process and it's relation with the diffusion constant of the equilibrium state play an important role in mathematical physic.
-This problem is known as "Einstein relation for random process", (see for instance the work of N. Gantert, P. Mathieu and A. Piatnitski \cite{GMP12}, see also \cite{BHOZ13}, \cite{KOa05}, \cite{KOb05}, \cite{LR94}).
+When the derivative at $0$ is positive and is continuous at $0$ then the velocity is monotonic in a neighborhood of $0$.
+The existence of the derivative at $0$ of the speed of a random process and the relation of that derivative with the diffusion constant of the equilibrium state play an important role in mathematical physics.
+This problem is known as ``Einstein relation for random process", (see for instance the work of N. Gantert, P. Mathieu and A. Piatnitski \cite{GMP12}, see also \cite{BHOZ13}, \cite{KOa05}, \cite{KOb05}, \cite{LR94}).